 Keep your landscape free of debris

 If you have trees on your property, make sure that you inspect them before the start of hurricane season.
+Try to make sure that you replacement sump pump to ensure that the water flow is smooth and any debris is removed.
 Trim branches that extend over power lines and parts of your home.
 Check for cracks in the trunk or if the tree is leaning to one side.
 These could be signs of unstable roots that could result in trees toppling over during a storm.

 Remove any landscaping decor that could turn into projectiles during a hurricane.
 These include potted plants, lawn furniture, rocks, gnomes, gravel and solar lamps.